 "For many people, Cristiano has put this island on the map and we will always be grateful for everything he has done for us."

-So as the 28-year-old struggled to fight back the tears at the Ballon d'Or gala, you can bet that many in Madeira were weeping too, in nostalgia and pride for the man they saw grow from poverty as a crying child to win football's greatest individual prize for the second time on Monday.
+So as the 29-year-old roared in delight upon collecting another Ballon d'Or, you can bet that many in Madeira were boisterously shouting at their televisions also.
+Both in nostalgia and pride for the man they saw grow from poverty to again win football's greatest individual prize.